roryclaasen/roryclaasen/README.md

 ---

-✨ I'm a software engineer apprentice within Xbox Game Studios in the UK
+✨ I'm a software engineer within Xbox Game Studios in the UK

 <!--
 **roryclaasen/roryclaasen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.